jerry81/NestJsPractice/README.md

 controller scoped, method scoped, or global

+## Interceptor

+example given also logging, so similar to middleware?

+can be used to implement a timeout interceptor

+## testing

+supertest and jest

 ## misc

 using dependency injection instead of classes reduces mem usage b/c instances are reused